AnnaMag/codeandart/_posts/2017-01-18-Debugging_part1.markdown

 ```

 This obviously just scratches the surface of possible uses of llnode.
-Also, when working on Node.js core we want to use the full capabilities of
+When working on Node.js core we want to use the full capabilities of
-a debugger, move through the code and access V8 specific objects.
+a debugger-- move through the code and access V8 specific objects.

-Happy inspecting :ok_hand: